 Because of this wealth of available material, we have opted not to teach advanced report writing in WriteShop.
 With the tools students have learned, they may confidently write more extensive papers.
-However, we have provided you with some specific helps for editing, proofreading, and polishing a long report (Appendix B-28 to B-30).
+However, we have provided you with some specific helps for editing, proofreading, and polishing a long report.